stackbit-projects/happy-goat-86282/content/pages/index.md

   - type: hero_section
     title: Learn Trading Lessons from Professionals
     subtitle: Your guide to Stock Market Trading.
-    content: |-
+    content: >
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
+      Our course is your go-to guide for all kinds of trading.
+Learn how to

+      create a brokerage account, buy/sell/invest in stocks.
+Perform advanced trades including Options Trading
     actions:
       - label: Get the book
         url: /pricing